weikangchia/movevote/README.md

 # MoveVote
 Orbital 2016

 MoveVote is a web app that can predict and recommend movies that you like.
-This is definitely very useful if you are planning to watch a movies with a group of friends or with your loved ones.
+This is definitely very useful if you are planning to watch movies with a group of friends or with your loved ones.

 ## Team
 We are a team of students from National University of Singapore.